The Socioeconomic Landscape in Western Visayas and Negros: Insights from the Philippines Socioeconomic Panel Survey (PSPS) Wave 1

 Innovations for Poverty Action (IPA) Philippines and the Global Poverty Research Lab (GPRL) at Northwestern University (NU), in partnership with the Philippines Institute for Development Studies (PIDS) and the University of the Philippines School of Economics (UPSE), have launched a twenty-year panel survey, the Philippines Socioeconomic Panel Survey, tracking more than 15,000 rural households across five provinces in Western Visayas (Aklan, Antique, Capiz, Iloilo) and the Negros Island Region (Negros Occidental).
 Learn more about the PSPS.

-The program will feature a keynote address from Dean Karlan, Northwestern University Professor of Economics and Finance and Founder of IPA, and a presentation of descriptive statistics from PSPS Wave 1, followed by a panel discussion with policymakers and practitioners to reflect on key policy priorities, current challenges in designing and evaluating programs, and opportunities for collaboration using panel survey data.
-Afternoon breakout sessions will focus on impact evaluation, research design, and how PSPS data can inform policymaking.
+The program featured a keynote address from Dean Karlan, Northwestern University Professor of Economics and Finance and Founder of IPA, alongside a presentation of descriptive statistics from PSPS Wave 1.
+A panel discussion with policymakers and practitioners explored key policy priorities, implementation challenges in designing and evaluating programs, and opportunities for collaboration using panel survey data.
+Afternoon breakout sessions focused on impact evaluation, research design, and the use of PSPS data for policymaking.